Jarren Duran Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.7 K/9, the fourth-worst in MLB.
+- The Guardians pitching staff ranks 29th in MLB with a collective 7.5 strikeouts per nine innings.

-- The Guardians' 3.90 team ERA ranks 11th across all MLB pitching staffs.
+- The Guardians have a 3.94 team ERA that ranks 12th across all league pitching staffs.

-- The Guardians allow the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (24 total, 0.9 per game).

-- The Guardians will send Plesac (1-1) out to make his fifth start of the season.
-He is 1-1 with a 6.50 ERA and 13 strikeouts through 18 2/3 innings pitched.
+- Allen (1-0) gets the starting nod for the Guardians, his second this season.

-- In his last appearance on Sunday against the Miami Marlins, the righty tossed five innings, allowing three earned runs while surrendering 10 hits.
+- His most recent appearance came on Sunday against the Miami Marlins, when the lefty threw six innings, surrendering one earned run while allowing five hits.

-- In four games this season, the 28-year-old has a 6.50 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .354 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.